-In this review, we’ll look in detail at its specs and performance, and compare it briefly with others that you might consider.
+In this review, we’ll examine its specs and performance in detail.
+And we’ll compare it briefly with others that you might consider.

 Canon EOS R Overview and Specifications